DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-4-ect-theory.md

 As a consequence of this array of differences, pupils are likely to learn at different rates and require different levels and types of support from teachers to succeed.
 Pupils need to be treated as individuals and a certain level of personalisation to their education is likely to be beneficial.
 Your task as a teacher is to work out how to do this in a way which is optimal in terms of pupil learning within the realities of teaching 30 pupils in each class.

-## Seeking to understand pupils’ differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching
+## Seeking to understand pupils' differences, including their different levels of prior knowledge and potential barriers to learning, is an essential part of teaching

 Understanding pupil differences is fundamental to good teaching.
 There are a number of ways to go about doing this:

 - Your school will hold information on all its pupils.
 There is much useful information that can be gathered to inform your approach for each pupil.
 There will be data on previous performance, attendance, punctuality and so on.
 This can help you build a picture of your pupils but be aware of its limitations as the data does not tell you _why_.
 - Whilst this information is useful, it is very important to not build preconceived ideas of what a pupil will be like.
 It is important to retain high expectations of all pupils.
 - There will be colleagues in the school who know these pupils very well and understand what their barriers to learning might be.
 These colleagues can be a useful place to find information.
 In primary, talking to the teacher who taught your class the previous year will be an important part of the handover process, but you should feel that you can continue to ask more experienced colleagues for advice throughout the year.
 In secondary, it is likely that your school has a “tutor” system.
 Often the tutor or head of year/phase will know a lot about a pupil.
-- Understanding levels of prior knowledge can be sought through speaking to pupils’ previous teachers and looking at their test scores from the previous year.
+- Understanding levels of prior knowledge can be sought through speaking to pupils' previous teachers and looking at their test scores from the previous year.
 You will also have a role to play lesson by lesson in understanding levels of prior knowledge by using formative assessment.
 You will learn more about this in Block 5 on questioning, assessment and feedback.

 ### Understanding pupil differences